FalkSinke/IntegratedCircuits/Chips/README.txt

 Lucas Fijen

 It has been written for the subject Heuristieken at the UvA.
-This code is an atempt to resolve the constraint optimalisation problem found in chips production.
+This code is an attempt to resolve the constraint optimisation problem found in chips production.

 main.py should be ran to run the code.
 Variables can be changed in variables.py in order to enable certain functions.

-The code can be run with python2, python3 and pypy, as long as you change the setting in variables.py
+The code can be run with python2, python3 and pypy, as long as you change the setting in variables.py.
+For the fastest results, use pypy, however with pypy plotting can't be enabled.

 To create a visualisation of the heatmap, plot.ly is required.
 Also matplotlib is required for the normal plots